pivotal/docs-platform-automation/docs/concepts/secrets-handling.md

     the ATC retrieves secrets from Credhub and passes them to the worker.

 ## Defining Multiline Certificates and Keys in Config Files
-There are three ways to include certificates in the yaml files that are used by Platform Automation tasks.
+There are three ways to include certificates in the yaml files that are used by Platform Automation Toolkit tasks.

 1. Direct inclusion in yaml file